Australian Survivor season 1: Broadcast

 The show was broadcast by the Nine Network in the Wednesday 8:30 pm time slot and was rated PG.
 In addition to 12 regular hour-long episodes and the 3-hour long finale/reunion show, two specials for the series were produced.

 An auditions special hosted by Ben Dark aired the day before the main series aired, showing some of the highlights and lowlights from the 8,500 audition submissions sent into the show before revealing the 16 people who would compete on the series.
-Additionally, the program included an interview with Ethan Zohn; the "Sole Survivor" of Survivor: Africa.
+Additionally, the program included an interview with Ethan Zohn; the "Sole Survivor" of Survivor: US Africa.

 The other special was a behind-the-scenes show that aired a few weeks after the series ended and was titled Surviving Survivor.
-Among other things, this special revealed that the final four wanted to quit the show due to the dramatic turn of events concerning Katie's behaviour (her mental breakdown right before the Tribal Council on Day 37).
+Among other things, this special revealed that the final four wanted to quit the show due to the dramatic turn of events concerning Katie's behaviour (her mental breakdown right before the Tribal Council on Day 37) as well as the threat of an unknown change in rules impacting the end game, intended to make the castaways reassess their solidified strategies.
 The producers threatened to give the prize money to the last eliminated contestant (Sophie) if the contestants continued to defy production.
+The contestants eventually complied, and the threat of a rule change was unfounded, with the game continuing as intended.